Niroga Yoga Therapy Training Faculty

 Bidyut Bose, PhD, E-RYT 500, Master Yoga Therapist and Executive Director of Niroga Institute

 Bidyut learned yoga from his father since he was a child, and later with monks in the Himalayas.
 A master Yoga Therapist in the Raja Yoga tradition, he is a long time student of Indian Philosophy and world religions.
 A teachers’ teacher, his present research interests include the science of flexibility and the mechanisms of aging, and the scientific application of Raja Yoga for many common chronic conditions and special populations.
 Inspired by Swami Vivekananda, he founded Niroga Institute, a non-profit dedicated to providing affordable, high-quality Yoga instruction and Yoga Therapy to underserved individuals and families.
-He is a member of the Board of Directors of the International Association of Yoga Therapists (IAYT).
+He is a former member of the Board of Directors of the International Association of Yoga Therapists (IAYT).

 Baxter Bell, MD, RYT 500

 Baxter is past director of Piedmont Yoga Studio's Deep Yoga program, teaches the Anatomy and Methodology portions of that program, as well as on faculty for numerous teacher training programs across the country.
 He blends his background in allopathic medicine, medical acupuncture and yoga to teach on experiential anatomy and kinesiology and yoga, and yoga therapeutics.
 In addition to his teaching, Baxter maintains a holistic medical practice with an emphasis on yoga therapeutics and medical acupuncture.
 Baxter has also been a contributing writer for Yoga Journal Magazine and the International Association of Yoga Therapy.
 He is co-creator and contributing writer to his blog "Yoga for Healthy Aging".
 He is also featured in Yoga Journal's "Yoga for Stress" DVD.

 Cheryl Fenner Brown, PYT, RYT 500